CANONS ECCLESIASTICAL OF THE APOSTOLIC EPISCOPAL CHURCH

 1. Candidates for admission as clergy in the Major Orders must be men.

 2. Prospective ordinands are welcome to discuss their plans at an early stage before completing their educational pre-requisites; this enables them to be attached as lay ministers to one of the Church’s Missions or intercommunion partners while in training.
 It is expected that ordinands will complete a bachelor’s degree in theology or divinity, or an equivalent qualification, from a seminary or university whose educational standards are regarded by the Church as acceptable.
-The Church maintains Holy Apostles Glastonbury Biblical Seminary, founded by Archbishop Brooks in 1941, and the Seminary trains ordinands via correspondence and mentored study for the issuance of a certificate in theology for ministry which is designed to be the academic equivalent of a first degree in theology for the purposes of ordination in the Apostolic Episcopal Church.
+The Church maintains the Western Orthodox University as its Seminary, which trains ordinands via correspondence and mentored study for the issuance of credentials in theology for the purposes of ordination in the Apostolic Episcopal Church.

 3. Nomination of a candidate for ordination or incardination should be addressed to the Secretariat, which may be made direct if the country in which the candidate lives does not have an Official Representative.
 The application should clearly set forth the basis for membership, provide copies of all religious and academic credentials, and further testify to the applicant’s good character and creditable work in Christian service.
 For prospective incardinands, full information on Holy Orders previously received and on ministerial work to date should be included, along with a Letter of Consent from the prospective incardinand’s Ordinary, stating that he has no objection to the application being made and will grant Excardination to the candidate in the event that he should complete the process successfully.